Kelly B. Brill

 I live in Avon with my husband, Glenn, who retired from his career as an electronics engineer at NASA Glenn Research Center.
 Our daughter Emily, teaches private viola lessons in Wheaton, Illinois, where she lives with her husband and our granddaughters, Eliza and Caroline.
 Our daughter Hilary works at Levin Furniture in Akron, where she lives with our grandson, Collin.

-Worship Band Director – “Anchored in Faith”
+Director of Worship Band – “Anchored in Faith”

 Hi!
 I’m Jim Kotora and I serve the ALUCC as Music Worship Leader for the 11:00 AM worship service.
 My duties involve directing the Anchored in Faith Worship Band as well as coordinating and leading music for worship.
 I earned my bachelors and masters degrees in vocal music education and choral conducting from Bowling Green State University and my doctorate in music education from Case Western Reserve University.